-As well as treating patients, they refer them to a range of other healthcare professionals including nurses, radiographers, pharmacists and physiotherapists.
+As well as treating patients, you'll refer them to a range of other healthcare professionals including nurses, radiographers, pharmacists, physiotherapists and other doctors.

 - trauma and orthopaedics.